xp44mm/Notebook/RxInAction/06 Controlling the observer-observable relationship.md

 After a mouse-button-down notification is emitted, the mouse movements are observed by the observer that adds the points to the line.
 And when the mouse button is up, the observer stops.

 This creates a situation in which only one transaction is allowed (only one cycle of a mouse-down and mouse-up event).
-For this application, you want to repeat this cycle again and again, which is (of course) the job of Repeat.
+For this application, you want to repeat this cycle again and again, which is (of course) the job of `Repeat`.
 For example:

 ```C#
 movements